 - Avoiding glare and check for lights around the screen.
 It is important to make sure there aren’t any bright lights around your computer screen and avoid any glare being reflected off.
 To alleviate this, anti-glare screens can be used to reduce the damaging reflections off the screen.

 - Blink consistently to avoid dry eyes.
 Most people while concentrating on a screen for too long do not blink as much.
 This is one of the main causes of dry eyes among people.
-For people who get dry eyes while using computer screens this is a major symptom for CVS.
+For people who get dry eyes while using computer screens, this is a major symptom of CVS.
 However, it can be reduced and relieved by consulting an optometrist to get recommended appropriate eye drops.
 This symptom is more common among people who use contact lenses.

 - Make regular eye care appointments.
 The recommended period for adults is once every two years, however, it cannot hurt to be careful and make regular visits to the practice.
 Our Optometrist can tell if there is any oncoming eye disease or detect other minor problems early on.